bartkow1999/PCmax/README.md

 1918
 ```

 To perform the processing, line 182 of the code must be modified.
-Replace <file name> with the file name in the root directory:
+Replace <file name> with the file name located in the root directory:
 ``with open ('<file name>') as plik:``
 for example:
 ``with open('m10n200.txt') as plik:``

+## Output
 The result of the program is:
 ```
 <list containing lists of assigned tasks for each processor>